• Language

 Nestling under the bulk of Pendle Hill this is one of the loveliest villages in Lancashire, quiet and unspoiled with a gurgling brook running past the village green and stone-built cottages.

-11. Add Sawley to your Itinerary
+15. Add Arkholme to your Itinerary

 Type